richardhendricksen/protractor-jasmine-ng-apimock-typescript-framework/README.md

 ### Mocks
 Mocks are defined in the `mocks` folder.
 The folder structure resembles the endpoint path.
 For example, GET endpoint using the following path:
-`/api/user/{user}`
+`/api/posts/`
 Will have the following folder structure:
 ```
 .
 └─ mocks
    ├─ data
-   |  └─ user
+   |  └─ GET-posts
-   |     ├─  user-default.json
+   |     ├─  posts-empty.json
-   |     └─   user-default.json
+   |     └─  posts-2-items.json
    └─ endpoints
-      └─ user
-         └─ GET-user.json
+      └─ GET-posts.json
 ```

 ### Test development

 #### Running tests
 For test development use `yarn it:dev` to run the tests sequentially instead of in parallel.
 Also the browser will be visible.
-You will have to start the frontend yourself though.
+You will have to serve the frontend yourself.

 #### Linting
 Run `yarn lint` or `ng lint it` to run tslint on the integration tests.